hitenpratap/CKAD-Exercises/README.md

 Contributions are welcome!
 If you have additional questions or improvements, feel free to open a pull request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ---

 Happy Practicing and Good Luck with your CKAD Exam! 🎉